Khulikaroj/Project-Active-vs-Passive-Funds/README.md

 Will Active investment generate return more than Passive Investment?

 ### Data and Method:
 In this analysis, we use daily price data of each fund from Yahoofinance as the source give flexibility in using without any access key and easier to update the data to the most recent date available.
+Moreover, all codes can be downloaded and run on local location without csv data needed.
 ETFs funds that we pick in this analysis will be based on (1) earliest inception date of ETFs to get maximum data points and (2) large Asset Under Management (AUM).
 Our data cover  07/18/2013 to the most recent date.
 We use ffn library in analysing funds' risk and return characteristic to gain understanding in each active investment style.
 We also look into risk and return characteristics in different scenarios in the past to check if each fund perform differently under different context such as (1) Taper Tantrum which represent the period of high market volatility in 2013  as investors feared that Fed will withdraw large amount of support in bond market and could increase funding rate.
 (2) Hike cycle in 2016-18  which represent period of good economic growth that Fed feel confident to increase policy rate.
 (3) Recent market turmoil during COVID pandemic which cause VIX index to spike in Mar.

 ### Historical Analysis: